Billy Brown (footballer, born 1950): Managerial career

 Brown was appointed manager of East Fife in November 2012.
 Although East Fife struggled during the 2012–13 season, the club won the Scottish Second Division play-offs to stay in the third tier.
-On 5 June 2013, it was reported that Brown had parted company with East Fife, one month after a widely publicised post-match interview where he angrily criticised the club's fans following a defeat to Stenhousemuir FC.
+On 5 June 2013, it was reported that Brown had parted ways with East Fife, one month after a widely publicised post-match interview where he angrily criticised the club's fans following a defeat to Stenhousemuir FC.

 Brown then returned to Hearts, working as an unpaid assistant to manager Gary Locke.
 Hearts had recently entered administration and could not afford to offer a salary to an assistant coach.
 Brown was given a paid short-term contract in September 2013.
 In January 2014, Brown was informed that his contract would not be renewed.
-After a delegation of Hearts players met the club administrators, Brown was subsequently given another contract.
+However, after a delegation of Hearts' players met the club administrators, Brown was subsequently given another contract.
 Brown and Locke left Hearts at the end of the season, after Ann Budge took control of the club.

 In 2017, Brown assisted Gary Locke during his time as manager of Cowdenbeath.
-When Locke left Cowdenbeath in July 2017 to take an ambassadorial role with Hearts, Brown was appointed Cowdenbeath manager.
-However, with the side 10th in the league after one win in 10, Brown resigned from his position on 31 October 2017.
+When Locke left Cowdenbeath in July 2017 to take an ambassadorial role with Hearts, Brown was appointed as the manager of Cowdenbeath.
+However, with the side 10th in the league after one win in 10 matches, Brown resigned from his position on 31 October 2017.